Programs and Services

 OPERATION SAL

 OPERATION SAL was created to bridge treatment with the number of overdoses and calls for treatment.
 In 2014, average wait times for treatment were up to 3 weeks.
-The FCommissioner provided funds to pay for treatment with immediate access.
+The Commissioner provided funds to pay for treatment with immediate access.
 The program expanded to include Recovery Specialists and HALO.
 It also includes funding for emergency shelter placement.

 Recovery Specialist